SCOPE OF THIS CHAPTER

 Once all work has been completed cases will either close, transfer to LAC or step-down to Early Help Teams in line with step-down protocol.

-If there is a re-referral within four weeks then the case is re-allocated to the previous case managing team, unless the family has moved permanently to a different area of the borough.
+If there is a re-referral within 12 weeks then the case is re-allocated to the previous Locality Team, unless the family has moved permanently to a different area of the District.

 - A My Support Plan (MSP) and/Education, Health and Care Plan (EHCP) is in place, indicating one of the following: